cynthiasolc/hello-world/README.md

 # hello-world
-Something I should have learned already
+Something I should have learned already, but I failed to do so for no good reason.